lightdash/lightdash-templates/README.md

 ## Content as code

-For more details on how to extend your dashboards, metrics, or charts through version control, check out the [Content as Code docs](https://docs.lightdash.com/references/content-as-code/).
+For more details on how to extend your dashboards, metrics, or charts through version control, check out the [Dashboards as Code docs](https://docs.lightdash.com/references/dashboards-as-code).
 Happy templating! 🎉